Best Meditation Techniques for Seniors

 What are the benefits of meditation for seniors?
 Studies suggest that meditation can improve brain power and reduce age-related cognitive decline.
 It enhances long- and short-term memory, the ability to focus and resilience.
 The well-documented stress reduction results of mindfulness practice come with a host of related physical benefits, including lower blood pressure and inflammation.
 Psychological benefits may include a sense of well-being, an improved ability to cope with loneliness and sadness, and increased empathy.
 Those who live within a community or family structure may enjoy meditating regularly with others as a dedicated moment of collective relaxation and well-being.

 Wondering how to get started?
 When available, community meditation courses are a great way to learn the ropes and connect with other like-minded folk.
-Mindworks Meditation Courses are another excellent resource, especially when they offer methodical instructions.
-The Mindworks Meditation Fundamentals module is designed with you in mind.
-It offers a progressive series of Guided Meditations and insightful Mind Talk videos.
+Mindworks Meditation Courses are another excellent resource, as they offer methodical instructions.

 Will meditation cure all of your aches and pains?
 Unlikely.
 Will it turn back the clock?
 Nope.
 Will it help you live life to the fullest?
 In our experience, it most definitely will.
 As meditation enthusiast Oprah Winfrey writes, “Every year should be teaching us all something valuable.
 Whether you get the lesson is really up to you.”
 Meditation might just be this year’s “something valuable,” whether you’re a spring chicken or a wise old owl.